Trauma, Complex Trauma & Recovery

 Traumatic memories can surface suddenly, leaving you feeling flooded or numb.
 This post explores why that happens and offers gentle, practical tools to help you stay present and begin healing.

 Most people don’t avoid therapy because they’re uninterested in healing; they avoid it because their nervous system learned long ago that vulnerability is dangerous.
-Here’s why hesitation makes sense, and why seeking help can feel so frightening.
+Here’s why that hesitation makes sense and why seeking help can feel so frightening.

 Toxic relationships can quietly erode your confidence and sense of self.
-This blog explores how abuse impacts self-esteem and how to rebuild your identity with compassion and support.
+This piece explores how emotional abuse impacts self-worth, why you may not feel like yourself anymore, and what rebuilding begins to look like.

 Dating after a difficult relationship can feel daunting.
 Fear of repeating old patterns, lowered self-trust, and emotional vulnerability often linger.
 This article explores how to rebuild trust in yourself first and why caution when trusting others can make sense after harm.